Unboxed-Software/solana-course/content/transfer-hook.md

 ### Initialize ExtraAccountMetaList Account and Creates the ATA for the Crumb Mint

-In this test we will:
+In this test we'll:

-1. initialize the extra account meta list account, to do so we will have to pass the needed account (mint, crumb mint, crumb mint ATA, extraAccountMetaList).
+1. initialize the extra account meta list account, to do so we'll have to pass the needed account (mint, crumb mint, crumb mint ATA, extraAccountMetaList).
 2. Initialize the crumb mint ATA, so we can mint from crumb tokens to it in the next test.

 ```ts